 Now that the tide was telling us it was time to head back up to dry land, we plopped down on a bench along the path on the bluffs and enjoyed watching the waves crashing on the rocks below and breathing life back into the exposed tide pools.
 This was a whole other world up here.
 Sandy paths through grasses and yellow lupine and other wildflowers and wind and reality.
 Heading back to the car we were hungry and excited to download all of our photos and video!

 But first, food.
 It was Father’s Day after all so the hubs got to enjoy his favorite breakfast at Cape Fear Cafe in Duncans Mills on the way home.
 Have I said how much we love that we get to experience so much diversity not far from where we live?
 Do you have a favorite place to go tide pooling?
 Leave a comment below!

-California State Parks day use fee $8, flushing toilet and changing room in parking lot, about a mile of hiking and exploring, no dogs in the tide pools, Jenner and Duncans Mills are the nearest food, check out your tide charts before going!
+California State Parks day-use fee $8, flushing toilet and changing room in the parking lot, about a mile of hiking and exploring, no dogs in the tide pools, Jenner and Duncans Mills are the nearest food, check out your tide charts before going!

 Things We Love: